Shados/envy/manual/src/options.md

 <div class="option_description">

-Files and folders to link into a folder in the runtimepath; outside of Nix these would typically be locally-managed files in the `~/.config/nvim` folder.
+Files and folders to link into a folder in the runtimepath; outside of Envy these would typically be locally-managed files in the `~/.config/nvim` folder.

 </div>